DevOps Architecture

 Why Git won

-Technically, Git’s strengths were “distributed, fast, lightweight branches,” but the deciding factor in spread was socialization via GitHub.
+Technically, Git’s strengths were “distributed, fast, lightweight branches,” but the factor that sealed the deal was socialization via GitHub.
 Mechanisms like PR (Pull Request), Issues, and Stars fundamentally changed code-review and OSS-contribution experience, swinging developers in one go to the state of “use Git in order to put it on GitHub.”

 ElementWhy Git is superior